dgalimi13/dgalimi13.github.io/_posts/2022-04-20-types_of_components.markdown

 Components can be both static and dynamic in nature. a component such as:

-export default class QuoteComponent extends Component {
+export default class staticQuoteComponent extends Component {

 	render() {
 		return (